ikaze-regis/plsql-pdb-OEM-Regis-Ikaze/README.md

 **Task 1: Create a New Pluggable Database (PDB)**

 *Task Objective:*
+We firstly connected the pdb to the seedpdb Screenshoot included:

 Create a new PDB named plsql_class2025db to be used for classwork.

-Screenshoot included:
+Screenshoot included: Screenshots/Task1_Create_pluggable_db.jpeg